rainbow494/arch-1/doc/en-us/what-the-heck-are-you-actually-using-nosql-for.markdown

 *   Dynamic table creation.
 *   Two tier applications where low latency data is made available through a fast NoSQL interface, but the data itself can be calculated and updated by high latency Hadoop apps or other low priority apps.
 *   Sequential data reading.
 The right underlying data storage model needs to be selected.
 A B-tree may not be the best model for sequential reads.
-*   <span style="font-family: 'Helvetica Neue', Helvetica, Arial, default; color: #333333;"><span style="line-height: 17px; font-size: small;">Slicing off part of service that may need better performance/scalability onto it's own system.
-For example, user logins may need to be high performance and this feature could use a dedicated service to meet those goals.</span></span>
+*           Slicing off part of service that may need better performance/scalability onto it's own system.
+For example, user logins may need to be high performance and this feature could use a dedicated service to meet those goals.
 *   Caching.
 A  high performance caching tier for web sites and other applications.
 Example is a cache for the Data Aggregation System used by the Large Hadron Collider.
 *   Voting.
 *   Real-time page view counters.